The Smell of Molten Projects in the Morning

 The thing that takes getting used to: the whole process was about two hours of wall clock time from start to finish, with a leisurely breakfast and KP in the middle.

-One thought on “Smashed Glass Work Palette”
+One response to “Smashed Glass Work Palette”